ZHENG-JING-JZ/rails_notes/index.md

 p number.text
 {% endhighlight%}

-This method is used to test website, so it can perfectly simulate a browser and all the action like fill in form and click button.
+This method is used to test website, so it can perfectly simulate a browser and all the actions like fill in form and click button.
 It can also get html elements by id, class or other selectors.
 A great online example is [**here**](http://tutorials.jumpstartlab.com/topics/scraping-with-capybara.html)

+## Rails flash message
+Rails flash message is delete after `redirect` not `render`, so sometimes it is still shown after another redirect.